Background and Description:

 - Latest university transcripts.

-This is a merit based scholarship.
-Applicants will be judged on following criteria:
+This is a merit-based scholarship.
+Applicants will be judged on the following criteria:

-- Quality of scholarship documentation written by applicant
+- Quality of scholarship documentation written by the applicant

 - Quality of the accepted submission to awarding society’s annual meeting